 - Long-Haired Pretty Boy: Very much so in his younger days.

 - Man of a Thousand Voices: He is the embodiment of this trope.
 He has a six-octave vocal range, making him by far the singer with the widest range on record.
 (For the record, the second singer on the list, Corey Taylor, was three whole notes behind him).
-The artist who comes the closest to his singing prowess is Kyo, the singer of Dir En Grey, which is regarded as the Japanese Mike Patton.
+The artist who comes the closest to Patton's singing versatility is Kyo, the singer of Dir En Grey, who is regarded as the Japanese Mike Patton.